 The Council’s Principal Information Management & Data Protection Officer is the designated DPO for the School.
 The DPO provides interpretation, advice and support on complex information governance and information compliance issues.

-Information Management Team (RCTCBC)

-The team supports the delivery of the information management plan.
-It delivers awareness training, provides advice and guidance to Schools and is also responsible for independently investigating reported breaches of procedure.

 Schools Data Protection Working Group

 The Schools Data Protection Working Group (SDPWG) consists of a representative group of Head Teachers/ Data Protection Leads and key Local Authority staff whose purpose is to support and drive the broader Data Protection agenda within RCT Schools.
 It specifically covers compliance with the GDPR and the Services within the Service Level Agreement (SLA) between RCTCBC and Schools.